Baked scamorza with garlic bruschetta - it does have a nicer ring to it than Italian cheese on toast. But that's really

 Bruschetta is a grilled slice of bread, usually rubbed with garlic and drizzled with olive oil.
-It’s awkward to pronounce: instead of the expected by an Anglo-Saxon ‘broo-shetta’ it has an explosive ‘SK’ in the middle: ‘broo-sketta’ being the correct, rarely heard outside Italy, pronunciation.
+It’s awkward to pronounce: instead of the expected by an Anglo-Saxon ‘broo-shetta’ it has an explosive ‘SK’ in the middle: ‘broo-sketta’ being the correct, though rarely heard outside Italy, pronunciation.

 Baked scamorza with bruschetta then is nothing other than posh Italian cheese on toast.
 It’s completely delightful and very much worth the semantic and phonetic challenges.